Alfresco/docs-alfresco/insight-engine/1.4/upgrade/migrate.md

 ## Migrate with zip

-You can migrate from Alfresco Content Services 6.0 or above with Search Services 1.3 or above to Alfresco Content Services with Search and Insight Engine 2.0.
-You can also migrate from Alfresco Content Services 5.x with Search Services 1.3 or below to Alfresco Content Services 6.0 or above with Search and Insight Engine 2.0.
+You can migrate from Alfresco Content Services 6.0 or above with Search Services 1.3 or above to Alfresco Content Services with Search and Insight Engine 1.4.
+You can also migrate from Alfresco Content Services 5.x with Search Services 1.3 or below to Alfresco Content Services 6.0 or above with Search and Insight Engine 1.4.

 * [Migrating Content Services 6.0 with Search Services 1.3 or above](#migrating-content-services-60-with-search-services-13-or-above)
 * [Migrating Content Services 5.x with Search Services 1.3 or below](#migrating-content-services-5x-with-search-services-13-or-below)

 ### Migrate Content Services 6.0 with Search Services 1.3 or above

-Use this information to migrate from Alfresco Search Services 1.3 or above to Search and Insight Engine 2.0 using a distribution zip.
+Use this information to migrate from Alfresco Search Services 1.3 or above to Search and Insight Engine 1.4 using a distribution zip.

-> **Note:** A reindex is required when you migrate from Search Services to Search and Insight Engine. `solr.content.dir` is no longer used from Search and Insight Engine 2.0 and above.
-Solr itself provides that storage facility which means it can be safely removed, which we recommend, for more see [Search and Insight Engine externalized configuration]({% link insight-engine/1.4/config/index.md %}#search-and-insight-engine-externalized-configuration).
-If it is necessary for you to have a backup of the old index and content store then it must be copied elsewhere before you reindex.

 1. Stop Search Services.